Years of Service

 Donations

 We participate in the Community Trex Recycle Challenge which has rewarded us with a Trex bench for collecting 500 pounds of film plastic in a 6-month period.
-We raffled 3 of the benches and donated a bench to the new Pickleball courts at the Warwick town park at Kutz Camp.
-Our recent donations include Digdeep.org, the 911 Memorial in Stanley Deming Park, and Pacem In Terris.
+We have raffled and donated multiple benches.
+Our recent donations include Pacem In Terris, Digdeep.org, and a Tupelo tree to the Warwick DPW in honor of our 30 year anniversary as a club.

 Academic scholarship